judsonlmoore/judsonlmoore.com/_posts/blog/2020-04-14-covid-19-life-in-berlin.markdown

 Being next to the window is great for natural light and fresh air while also moving the office space out of the middle of the room and making it slightly more divided from my "personal space."
 Compare the photo above to the image at the top of this post to see how the table has moved.
 I'd love to have a better chair and an adjustable sit/stand desk, but all in all, the home office lifestyle has been pretty productive.

-{% cloudinary /assets/images/2020/04/covid19-berlin-germany-personal-list.jpg alt="Three sticky notes with my to-do list" %}
+{% cloudinary post-image /assets/images/2020/04/covid19-berlin-germany-personal-list.jpg alt="Three sticky notes with my to-do list" %}

 ## Personal to-do list